JanssenProject/jans/docs/janssen-server/developer/agama/quick-start-using-agama-lab.md

     Click the `Call` block and then click :material-pencil: to open the configuration screen.
 Add configuration values as shown below.
-    This configuration will fetch a reference of the `AuthenticationService` class and
+    This configuration will fetch a class reference of the `AuthenticationService` class and
-    store the reference in a variable called `authServiceRef`.
-This reference will be used to validate the user credentials in the subsequent steps.
+    store the reference in a variable called `authServiceClass`.
+This reference will be used to fetch an instance of this class from IDP in the subsequent steps.

     `class name`: `io.jans.as.server.service.AuthenticationService`

     `method name`: `class`

-    `assign result to`: `authServiceRef`
+    `assign result to`: `authServiceClass`

-    `title`: `Get authentication service reference `
+    `title`: `Get class reference`

-    `description`: `Get authentication service reference from the IDP`
+    `description`: `Get authentication service class reference from the IDP`

     ![](../../../assets/image-agama-lab-edit-authn-instance.png)

-3. Create `CdiUtil` Call block
+3. Create `Get instance reference` Call block

-    To perform authentication we will also need a reference of the `CdiUtil` class.
-To fetch a `CdiUtil` reference from the IDP, we will need to pass `AuthenticationService` reference as an input.
+    To perform authentication we will also need an instance reference of the `AuthenticationService` class.
+To fetch this reference from the IDP, we will use `CdiUtil` class's `bean` method and pass the class reference of the `AuthenticationService`
+    as an input.
 Use the steps and configuration below to do this.

-    After the `AuthenticationService` create a new `Call` node.
+    After the `Get class reference` node, create a new `Call` node.

     Click on the newly created `Call` block and by clicking :material-pencil: open the configuration page.
     Input values as shown below in the configuration screen.